hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/finish.md

 # Lessons Learned #

-Generally there are three ways to interact with container registeries.
+Generally there are three ways to interact with container registries.

 1. Public registries like DockerHub, Quay.io, gcr.io
 2. Private team registries that are within you organization, often hosted by your cloud provider
 3. Private registries that you or your team may be using on a local or private Kubernetes cluster or namespace.

-This tutorial gives you a leg up for leveraging personal and local registeries.
+This tutorial gives you a leg up for leveraging personal and local registries.
 This is ideal when you are prototyping or rapidly developing and testing a solution locally.
 Knowing how to quickly setup and use a private container is another technique you can pull out of your Kubernetes toolbox.

 With these steps you have learned: